ThatNotEasy/Vineless/README.md

 * This addon requires a Widevine/PlayReady Device file to work.
 Don't ask me where to get those.

 ## Compatibility
++ Should be compatible with all modern browsers that supports the standard EME, the ClearKey CDM, and the Manifest V3 extensions
-+ Compatible (tested) browsers: Chrome, Edge, Firefox, Marble, and Supermium on Windows
++ Tested browsers: Chrome, Edge, Firefox, Marble, and Supermium on Windows
++ Incompatible browsers:
+  + Tor Browser (does not support ClearKey)
+  + Many mobile browsers, including Firefox (Stable/Nightly), and Kiwi Browser (does not support ClearKey)
+  + Internet Explorer, obviously.
 + Works with any service that accepts challenges from Android devices on the same endpoint.
 + Incompatible services:
   + Netflix (unless a browser/PC device is provided, which is rare)